w3f/polkadot-wiki/docs/learn/how-to/choose-validators.md

 #### **7\.
 Nominate!**

-Now that you've decided on your validators, you can nominate them.
-[This guide](stake-your-dot.md) can help you with the process, but consider also checking all the articles in the [Staking Dashboard: Overview](../../general/dashboards/staking-dashboard.md) page.
+Now that you've decided on your validators, you can nominate them through the [Staking Dashboard](https://staking.polkadot.cloud/).
+The [Staking Dashboard: Overview](../../general/dashboards/staking-dashboard.md) page can help you with the process.

 * * *